The Practical Application of Marketing Psychology in E-Commerce

 "Expect error" is a type of nudging principle that helps you influence the decision of your customer.
 It’s simple: Predict where the customer can make a mistake, and prepare a “nudge” — display a tooltip or a message that will guide them in the right direction.

 Here's an example of how nudging works in practice:

 Guided by helpful nudges, you complete the order form and you’re done!
 You’ve successfully bought your new phone.

 The final step is actually getting the phone into your hands.

-Our e-shop offers three options of making that happen: home delivery, self pick-up from a local branch, or pick-up from a lockbox of your choosing.
-This is a final example of how our e-shop provides options (but not too many!) to help create a tailored experience to best suit their customers’ needs.
+Our e-shop offers three options of making that happen: home delivery, self pickup from a local branch, or pickup from a lockbox of your choosing.
+This is a great example of how our e-shop provides options (but not too many!) to help create a tailored experience to best suit their customers’ needs.

-Bloomreach Experiments makes it easy to change every step of your checkout process to find what works for your customers.
-Different customers have different needs, which is why Bloomreach lets you AB test different checkout paths to see which works best for your business.
+Bloomreach makes it easy to change every step of your checkout process to find what works for your customers.
+Different customers have different needs, which is why Bloomreach lets you A/B test different checkout paths to see which works best for your business.
 The best part?
 It can all be done with a visual editor.
 No need for lengthy hardcoding processes.
-See Experiments in action.
+See it in action.

-Marketing Psychology & the Future of US E-shops
+Marketing Psychology and the Future of US E-Shops

 Pretty much every company knows the importance of marketing.
 But most e-commerce businesses aren’t using marketing psychology to get a competitive edge.